fabric8io-images/fish-pepper/README.md

 might work but is not a good solution considering the image evolution over time or introducing even more parameters.

-With `fish-pepper` you can use flexible templates which are filled with variations of the base image (like `'version' : [ 'java7', 'java8']`, `'type': ['jdk', 'jre']`) and which will create multiple, similar Dockerfile builds.
-The [example](example) below dives into this example in more details.
+With `fish-pepper` you can use flexible templates which are filled with variations of the base image (like `'version' :
+[ 'java7', 'java8']`, `'type': ['jdk', 'jre']`) and which will create multiple, similar Dockerfile builds.
+The [example](example) below dives into this in more details.

 The generated build files can also be used directly to create the images with `fish-pepper` against a running Docker daemon or they can be used